kohei-tateyama/simlingo/azure_deploy_mp/README.md

 python azure_deploy_mp/submit_to_azure.py --dry-run
 ```

 Review the printed `command` and `environment_variables` for `BATCH_SIZE`, `NUM_GPUS`, and other settings.
 If anything looks off, export the desired env vars and re-run the dry-run.

-3) Submit training
+3) Submit

-When ready, submit the training job.
+Once ready, submit the training job.
 This will create (or reuse) the configured compute and stream logs to your terminal.

 ```bash
 bash azure_deploy_mp/launch_training.sh